kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 Why?

-- Structuring what you work on and when is beneficial and essential for success and for signaling your team that you are working on the "right" things
+- Structuring what you work on and when is beneficial and essential for success
+- It also signals to your team and stakeholders that you're focusing on the right things

 Understanding prioritization

-- Prioritization is a task management tool and a strategic approach to achieving optimal outcomes
+- Prioritization is both a task management tool and a strategic mindset to help you achieve the best outcomes with the resources and time available

-Strategies for prioritization - WSJF
+Strategies for prioritization - WSJF (Weighted Shortest Job First)

-- Break down work
+- Break down the work
-- Identify the level of effort (time)
+- Identify the level of effort (time required)
-- What is the level of value (impact)
+- Determine the level of value (impact or benefit)
-- What items will have the most impact for the least amount of time?
+- Prioritize tasks that deliver the highest value in the shortest amount of time

 WSJF - Illustration